Instructions to AuthorsEmbargoed Data

 - Research Articles should be divided into the following sequence of headed sections: Abstract, Introduction, Material and Methods, Results, Discussion, Acknowledgments, and References.
 The total length of the main text (excluding references) should not exceed 10,000 words.
 Up to 10 items (tables or figures) may be included.
 Limit the number of references to 100, preferably fewer.
 Include supplementary material only where necessary and make sure that the supplementary material is supplied in a suitable format that can be readily accessed by all interested parties.

 - Letters should begin with Abstract, followed by the main text, followed by a Material and Methods section, Acknowledgments, and References.
 The main text may contain up to four informative sub-headed sections.
-The total length of the main text (excluding references) should not exceed 3,000 words.
+The total length of the main text (excluding references) should generally not exceed 3,000 words.
 Up to 6 items (tables or figures) may be included.
-Limit the number of references to 50.
+Limit the number of references to about 50.
 Include supplementary material only where necessary and make sure that the supplementary material is supplied in a suitable format that can be readily accessed by all interested parties.

 - Reviews can be solicited by the editors or can be suggested by prospective authors, who should contact the Reviews Editor with a roughly two-page outline summarizing the scope and content.
 The total length of the main text (excluding references) should not exceed 15,000 words.
 Reviews should have an abstract of 250 words or less, followed by a concise introduction, section headers as needed and a concluding summary.
 Reviews in GBE should present a balanced and up-to-date view of developments within their scope.
 Supporting graphics and tables are encouraged.
 Textboxes may be used to explain important concepts to the non-specialist reader.
 Supplementary materials should be avoided where possible.
 Limit the number of references to 200.
-Like Letters and Research Articles, Reviews will be subject to peer review.
+Like Research Articles, Letters, and Perspectives, Reviews will be subject to peer review.

 PREPARATION OF MANUSCRIPTS